-The Association will continue to analyze potential risks associated with the LIBOR transition, including financial, accounting, operational, legal, reputational and compliance risks.
+The Association has established and is in the process of implementing LIBOR transition plans and continues to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational, and compliance risks.

-At this time, it is difficult to predict whether or when LIBOR will cease to be available or if SOFR will become the benchmark to replace LIBOR.
-Because transactions occur involving financial instruments that reference LIBOR, these developments could have a material impact on the Association, borrowers, investors, and counterparties.
+At this time, it is not known when LIBOR will cease to be available or will become unrepresentative, or if SOFR will become the only benchmark to replace LIBOR.
+Because the Association engages in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on financial results, borrowers, investors, and counterparties.

-The following is a summary of Association variable-rate financial instruments with LIBOR exposure at December 31, 2019:
+The following is a summary of variable-rate financial instruments with LIBOR exposure at December 31, 2020: